 The collection shows the historical period after the Molotov-Ribbentrop deal from 1940-41, the occupation by Nazi Germany in 1941-45, and then when Latvia finally came out of WWII, the Soviet took over and occupied Latvia until it became independent!

 The map shows The Baltic Way – a unbroken human chain from Vilnius through Riga on to Tallinn made up by two million people holding hands trying to get independence!

 There are of course many more museums like the International Museum of Vodka, a Railway Museum and a Jewish Museum, but we only managed one this time.
 (Yes, quite shocking!)

-But from the top of the building you have a magnificent view of the city and it is not as crowded or expensive as the church tower.
+But it’ not just impressive from the outside.
+Go inside (which not everyone knows is possible or worth it) and enter the elevator.
+From the top of the building you have a magnificent view of the city, and it is not as crowded or expensive as the church tower.